Gaia Sky includes a panorama mode where the scene is rendered in all directions (, , , , , ) to a cube map.

-To activate the panorama mode, click on the icon in the camera section of the controls window.
+To activate the panorama mode, click on the icon in the camera section of the control panel.
 Exit by clicking again.
 You can also use ctrl + k.

-ctrl + shift + k – Cycle between the projections (spherical, cylindrical and Hammer).
+ctrl + shift + k – Cycle between the different projections.

 Creating panorama images